timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    apt install -y curl
    ```

-   Are you taking careful notes?
+   Are you taking careful notes about what prerequisites you're installing?
    When I go back and write this up for real, I'll add all of these prerequisites to my getting started guide.

    Now that cUrl is installed, I can run the Brew install command: